opentensor/tao-restore/README.md

 #### Run the `index.js` script

-1. Add your mnemonic to line 13 of the `index.js` file.
+1. Add your coldkey mnemonic to line 13 of the `index.js` file.
 2. Uncomment lines 13 and 14.
 3. On line 17 fill in your validator owner coldkey ss58 address.
+Replace "YOUR ADDRESS HERE" with your validator owner coldkey ss58 address.
 4. Next, uncomment line 37 **or** 39.
 Uncomment only one of these lines, not both.
 The line 37 will send sign and send a batch transfer using your provided mnemonic.
 The line 39 will output an unsiged call to `batch_call_js.hex` for your use, should you choose this option.
 5. Make sure that the `emit_map.json` file (see above steps) is located in this repo's home directory, i.e., in the `tao-restore` directory.
 6. Run `yarn run start` **or** `node index.js`.